acl-org/acl-anthology/hugo/content/info/contrib.md

 1. **You** arrange your data (PDFs, BibTeX files, and metadata) using ACLPUB by following the instructions below.
    You will run a script to lay it out into a single directory, and then send a link to your tarball.
+   **This tarball must be delivered to the Anthology director two weeks prior to your desired publication date**, which was negotiated when you first contacted us.
 2. **We** ingest that data by running additional scripts that convert it into our authoritative format and commit it to [our Github repository](https://github.com/acl-org/acl-anthology/).
 3. This becomes a pull request on [our pull requests page](https://github.com/acl-org/acl-anthology/pulls).
 4. Once approved and merged into the `master` branch, the site will be automatically rebuilt (which happens twice a day) and made live.